Testing Frequency

 Our system is set-up to test a student's knowledge, in a given subject, to help determine areas of weakness where a student needs further assistance.
-Once a deficit is identified, we suggest teachers give that student guided instruction in order to improve growth in that area.
+Once a deficit is identified (performing below the 50th percentile), we suggest teachers give that student guided instruction in order to improve growth in that area.
 The number of measures, and frequency of testing, was established to provide for what is a best practice timeline for growth and improvement to occur.

 Along with a set number of tests, which align to the frequency of testing, our system only lets a student take a measure once.
 This is due to re-taking a test likely giving an artificially-inflated score due to familiarity with the material.
 This results in a higher score based more on practice than on actual improvement in knowledge and skill).